edgio-docs/edgio-docs/guides/core_web_vitals.md

 }).collect()
 ```

 The router supports the same pattern syntax as Express.
-[More information on routing syntax.](/guides/routing#section_route_pattern_syntax)
+Here's more information on [routing syntax](/guides/routing#section_route_pattern_syntax).

 For non single page applications (e.g. traditional "multi-page apps"), you can also explicitly set the page label by passing a `pageLabel` property during initialization.
 An example is shown below where the `pageLabel` is pulled from `document.title`: